Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-This generalisation of Lie II to the groupoid case was first proved by Mackenzie \& Xu \cite{Mackenzie:2000}.
-A simplified proof was obtained shortly after by Moerdijk \& J. Mr\v{c}un \cite{Moerdijk:2002}.
+This generalisation of Lie II to the groupoid case was f\/irst proved by Mackenzie and Xu~\cite{Mackenzie:2000}.
+A simplif\/ied proof was obtained shortly after by Moerdijk and Mr\v{c}un~\cite{Moerdijk:2002}.
 Note that the assumption that the Lie groupoid $\mathcal{G}$ is source simply-connected is essential.